10 Best things to do in Sintra – Complete guide

 From this viewpoint, you have an impressive view of the Portuguese coast and the Atlantic Ocean.
 It is a very interesting place and great for taking pictures.

-It also has a lighthouse, the Farol do Cabo da Rocha, with a 22 mt tower, which has been in operation since 1772.
+It also has a lighthouse, the Farol do Cabo da Rocha, with a 22 mt tower, which has operated since 1772.
 The light from the lighthouse has a range of 48 km.

 What to do close to sintra